 A 14-16 week term of full-time paid career-related experience in an organizational setting: corporate, non-profit or government.
 Students will work with industry professionals who provide feedback to the University on the student's performance and development.
-The student will be required to set learning objectives, submit a work term report and participate in a return-to-campus/debriefing session.
+The student will be required to set learning objectives, present a reflective seminar to new coop students and participate in a return-to-campus/debriefing session.
 Evaluation for the successful completion of the co-op term is based on learning objectives, a work site visit, an employer evaluation and a satisfactory work term report.

-Advanced Public Relations Management
+Advanced Public Relations Management Prerequisite: PBRL 3014